robert-hh/Micropython-Editor/README.md

 - Added a status line, and single line prompts for Quit, Save, Find, Replace, Goto, Open file and Flag settings.
 - Support the simultaneous editing of multiple files.
-- Basic mouse functions for scrolling up/down, setting the cursor and marking text.
+- Basic mouse functions for scrolling up/down, setting the cursor and highlighting text.

 The editor assumes a VT100 terminal.
 It works in Insert mode.
 The following list shows most of the commands.
 Commands marked with (opt) may not be supported in